MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Security/Add-MgSecurityCaseEdiscoveryCaseReviewSetToReviewSet.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER `<IPathsZszldxSecurityCasesEdiscoverycasesEdiscoverycaseIdReviewsetsEdiscoveryreviewsetIdMicrosoftGraphSecurityAddtoreviewsetPostRequestbodyContentApplicationJsonSchema1>`: .
+BODYPARAMETER <IPathsZszldxSecurityCasesEdiscoverycasesEdiscoverycaseIdReviewsetsEdiscoveryreviewsetIdMicrosoftGraphSecurityAddtoreviewsetPostRequestbodyContentApplicationJsonSchema1>: .
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AdditionalDataOptions <String>]`: additionalDataOptions
-  - `[Search <IMicrosoftGraphSecurityEdiscoverySearch1>]`: ediscoverySearch
+  - `[Search <IMicrosoftGraphSecurityEdiscoverySearch>]`: ediscoverySearch
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[ContentQuery <String>]`:
     - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet